David310517/Automation/README.md

 Consistent documentation:
 Output is structured, normalized, and ready for handoff or further automation.

+🔗 Workflow Integration
 This tool is the recommended next step after running the Circuit Info Collector.
 Together, they form a complete workflow for SD-WAN and WAN migration inventory management.

-This tool automates that — no manual CLI work required.
+No more manual CLI work required—let automation handle your migrations.